 As a small business owner, you need to be extremely frugal over how you manage your funds.
 Lack of or misuse of capital is one of the main reasons why companies fail today.
 That said, priority number one should be to save money and stick to a budget.

-While some ideas will save more money than others you need to understand that every little bit counts.
+While some ideas to save money will save more than others you need to understand that every little bit counts.
 If it saves money it’s worth it (generally speaking).

 Here are seven creative ways for your small business to save money:

 Marketing can get very expensive for small businesses.
 Without large mailing lists or exposure, it can cost thousands before you see any bit of return.
 If you’re in good standing with local businesses you may want to consider advertising alongside them.

 If applicable you can share distribution channels, mailing lists, and suppliers with businesses offering complimentary goods and services.